• About

 Baton Rouge, LA 70814

 This park is located in the northern part of East Baton Rouge Parish before you reach the City of Central.
 North Sherwood Forest Community Park serves a larger geographic area than a neighborhood park and is designed to engage the entire family for a whole day.
-Higher levels of maintenance, security, and recreational opportunities are offered at community parks.
-The site is on the old Federal Sharp Station Depot used during World War II.
-Over the years, the federal government has released the land at different times to BREC for use as a park.
-Today, some of the land is still owned and managed by the federal government.

 Zachary Community Park